statechannels/statechannels/readme.md

 yarn start:ganache
 ```

-The `NetworkContext` object is held at a specific path of the `ganache-deployer` package that can be referenced in other packages via `import NetworkContext from '@statechannels/ganache-deployer/ganache-network-context.json';`.
+The `NetworkContext` object is held at a specific path of the `ganache-deployer` package that can be referenced in other packages via `import { getNetworkContext } from '@statechannels/ganache-deployer';`.

 Running the above script should produce an output similar to this: